christophe-marteau/python-cilogger/README.md

 The cilogger module extends the python logging module to indent and color the logs and provides a log level of type "TRACE".
 It also contains two decorators:

-* A function decorator "@ftrace" that allows you to draw function calls with its arguments
+* A function decorator "@ftrace" that allows you to log function calls with its arguments
-* A class decorator "@ctrace" that lets you plot method and property calls
+* A class decorator "@ctrace" that lets you log class method and property calls
+  * @ is used to show that it's a setter property call
+  * # is used to show that it's a getter property call

 Install :
 ---------